Linear complementary pairs of skew constacyclic codes: Constructing LCPs with BCH-like codes

 \section{Constructing LCPs with BCH-like codes}

 In this section we provide a method for constructing skew constacyclic BCH-like codes with designed distance, as well as linear complementary pairs of such codes with designed security parameter, as per Definition \ref{defn:secparam}.
-We keep the same framework as in previous sections.
+We keep the same framework from previous sections.

 \begin{lemma} Let \(g \in R\) and let \(\gamma \in L\).
 If \(\gamma\) is a right root of \(g\), then \(\theta^\mu(\gamma)\) is also a right root of \(g\). \end{lemma}

 \begin{proof} If \(g = \sum_i g_i x^i\), \(\gamma\) is a right root of \(g\) if and only if \(\sum_i g_i \norm[\theta]{i}(\gamma) = 0\) by \eqref{eq:rightev}.
 Since \(g_i \in F = L^{\theta^{\mu}}\),